louiseGrandjonc/louisemeta.com/content/blog/indexes-btree.md

 Before I start going into the internal structure of BTree, I'd like to talk to you about a [tiny python library](https://github.com/louiseGrandjonc/pageinspect_inspector) to have a graphical representation of what's going on inside PostgreSQL's BTrees.
 You pass your index to a command line and it generates a HTML allowing you to explore pages and items of your index.
 I wrote it using the extension [pageinspect](https://www.postgresql.org/docs/10/static/pageinspect.html).
-All images in this article (except the crocodiles ;) ) come from it.
+All the images in this article come from it.

 Here is a little video to show you how it works (where you *might* notice that I'm not a great frontend developer).